mjbradvica/personal-website-articles/2021/chain-of-responsibility.md

 }
 ```

-In our integration test, you can see we need to manually create every dependency and inject them.
-There are ways you can remedy this.
-But the problem is clear that in order to do integration testing for the first service, we need to deal with the hassle of all its dependencies.
+In the integration test, we need to manually create every dependency and inject them.
+The problem is clear that in order to do integration testing for the first service, we need to deal with the hassle of all its dependencies.
 Chain of Responsibility removes the need to bring along unnecessary dependencies when we are testing an individual service.

 ## My Issue With Current Examples

-My issue with many examples for this pattern is that the creation of the chain is not encapsulated and the example are not shown with dependency injection in mind.
-You will see in the following examples how this plays out.
+My issue with many examples for this pattern is that the creation of the chain is not encapsulated and the examples are not shown with dependency injection in mind.

 ### Base Code